-SCHEDULE 1A DESIGN CERTIFICATE - LAND DEVELOPMENT/SUBDIVISION

-ISSUED BY:

-(Approved certifier firm/suitably qualified design professional)

-TO:

-(Developer/owner)

-TO BE SUPPLIED TO:(Territorial authority)

-FOR:(Description of land development/subdivision)

-AT:

-(Address)

-has been engaged by(Consultant/designer) (.?) (.?) (.?) (

-(Consultativuesigner)

-to provide services for the hind development and/or subdivision described above.

-I

-I / My practice holds professional indomnity insurance to the amount of \$and includes run-off cover.

-(Name, title, and professional qualifications)

-NOTE - This statement shall only be relied upon by the territorial authority named above.
+SCHEDULE 1A DESIGN CERTIFICATE - LAND DEVELOPMENT/SUBDIVISION ISSUED BY: TO:(Developer/owner) TO BE SUPPLIED TO: FOR:(Description of land development/subdivision) AT: (Address) to provide services for the 'and development and/or subdivision described above.
+Ihave the qualifications and experience relevant to this project as set out herein and have designed the land development/sub division and confirm that the design is to current engineering practice, and that I believe on reasonable grounds that it satisfies all relevant resource consent conditions, all relevant(insert name of authority) requirements and applicable codes and standards.
+I / My practice holds professional indemnity insurance to the amount of \$and includes run-off cover.
+(Signature of approved ce, tifier on behalf of the approved certifier firm) NOTE - This statement shall only be relied upon by the territorial authority named above.
 Liability under this statement accrues to the approved certifier firm only.
-The total maximum amount of damages payable arising from this statement and all other statements provided to the territorial authority on this land development/subdivision, whether in contract, tort, or otherwise (including negligence), is limited to the sum of \$\
+The total maximum amount of damages payable arising from this statement and all other statements provided to the territorial authority on this land development/subdivision, whether in contract, tort, or otherwise (including negligence), is limited to the sum of \$ (insert) Copyright waived

-Copyright waived

 SCHEDULE 1B CONTRACTOR'S CERTIFICATE UPON COMPLETION OF LAND DEVELOPMENT/SUBDIVISION

-ISSUED BY: (Contractor)
+ISSUED BY:

 TO:(Principal)

-TO BE SUPPLIED TO: (Territorial authority)
+TO BE SUPPLIED TO:

-FOR: (Description of land development/subdivision)
+FOR:(Description of land development/subdivision)

 AT:

 (address)

-l

-the construction, other than those outstanding works listed below, in accordance with the contract and in accordance with approved engine ring drawings and specifications.

-(Signature of authoriser' agant on behalf of)
+has contracted to

 (Contractor)

+to carry out and complete certain land development and/or subdivision construction in accordance with a contract, titled Contract No

+I a duly a un rised representative of

+(Duly authorised agent) (Contractor)

+hereby certify that (Contr .ctor) has carried out and completed

+the construction, other than these outs anding works listed below, in accordance with the contract and in accordance with approved engineering drawings and specifications.

+Date

+(Signature of authoriseບ່າງວາງປົກ behalf of)

+(Contractor)

 (Address)

 Outstanding works

 Copyright waived

 SCHEDULE 1C CERTIFICATION UPON COMPLETION OF LAND DEVELOPMENT/SUBDIVISION

 ISSUED BY:

-(Approved certifier firm)

-TO:

-(Developer/owner)
+TO:(Developer/owner)

 TO BE SUPPLIED TO:

-(Territorial authority)

 FOR:

 (Description of land development/subdivision)

 AT:

 (Address)

 has been engaged by

-(Consultant/designer) (Developer/owner)

 to provide construction observation review and certification services for the above subdivision which is described in the specification and shown on the drawings numbered

 approved by

 (Territorial authority)

-I have sighted the consent and conditions of
+I have sighted the consent and conditions of subdivision

-subdivision (Territorial authority)
+(Territoria' e dinarity)

-0and the approved specification and drawings.
+and the approved specification and drawir 3s.

 On the basis of periodic reviews of the construction and information supplied by the contractor in the course of the construction, I believe on reasonable grounds that the infrastructure other than those outstanding works listed below, is complete and has been constructed in accordance with:

-(a) The approved engineering drawings and specifications and any approved amendments;

-(b) The Council's Engineering Standards; and
+(a) The approved enginering drawings and specifications and any approved amendments; (b) The Council's Enginering drawings and

-(c) The manufacture is psuructions
+(c) The manufactures in structions

-Date

-(Signature of approved certifier on behalf of the approved certifier firm)

-(Name, title, and professional qualifications)

 NOTE - This statement shall only be relied upon by the territorial authority named above.
 Liability under this statement accrues to the approved certifier firm only.
-The total maximum amount of damages payable arising from this statement and all other statements provided to the territorial authority in relation to this land development/ subdivision, whether in contract, tort, or otherwise (including negligence), is limited to the sum of \$ (insert).
+The total maximum amount of damages payable arising from this statement and all other statements provided to the territorial authority in relation to this land development/ subdivision, whether in contract, tort, or otherwise (including negligence), is limited to the sum of \$

 Outstanding works

 Copyright waived